![]() |

 Anthony Overton |

-By the late 1890s, he had gone into business, opening his own grocery (not liquor) food store in Kansas City, Kansas.
-In 1898, Anthony established the Hygienic Manufacturing Company, which produced a number of goods for drug stores and groceries.
-The products included the nationally known "High Brown Face Powder," which was "the first market success in the sale of cosmetics for black women."
+By the late 1890s, he had entered business, opening his own grocery (not liquor) store in Kansas City, Kansas.
+Anthony established the Hygienic Manufacturing Company in 1898, which produced several goods for drug stores and groceries.
+The products included the nationally known "High Brown Face Powder," which was "the first market success in selling cosmetics for black women."

 This is a surviving national $5 currency note from the Douglass National Bank of Chicago.
 Note the handwritten signatures on the bill.
 The Bank (Charter #12227) issued the following types of bills: 1902 $5 Five Dollar Bill; 1929 $10 Ten Dollar Bill; 1929 $20 Twenty Dollar Bill; 1929 $5 Five Dollar Bill. |